 Territoriality

-A non-verbal communication in claiming ownership to a space.
-You've likely seen a person sitting at a six-person sized table at coffee shop with their belongings strewn about, letting others know this is “their space” and their unwillingness to share.
+A means of non-verbal communication in claiming ownership of a space.
+You’ve likely seen a person sitting at a six-person-sized table at a coffee shop with their belongings strewn about, letting others know this is “their space” and their unwillingness to share.

 You can pass the NCIDQ Exam.